barweiss45/Ansible-IOSXE-Always-On-Demo/README.md

     cd Ansible-IOSXE-Always-On-Demo
     ```

-6. Once you are the ```Ansible-IOSXE-Always-On-Demo``` directory you are ready to start the lab.
+6. Once you are in the ```Ansible-IOSXE-Always-On-Demo``` directory you are ready to start the lab.

+    ```bash
+    # To verify that you are in the right directory use the 'pwd' command
+    # and you should have the following output:
+    root@c91ff98ffdec:~/Ansible-IOSXE-Always-On-Demo# pwd
+    /root/Ansible-IOSXE-Always-On-Demo
+    ```

-7. When you are done with the labe you can simply type ```exit```.
+7. When you are done with the lab you can simply type ```exit```.
 If you would like to stop the container then running the following command after you have exited it.

     ```bash
     docker stop ansible-demo